gammasoft71/Examples_Qt/README.md

 ## Menus and toolbars

-[MainMenu](Qt.Widgets/MenusAndToolbarsinMenu) Shows how to create a main menu with QMenu and QAction.
+[MenuBar](Qt.Widgets/MenusAndToolbars/MenuBar) Shows how to create a menu bar with QMenu and QAction.

 [StatusBar](Qt.Widgets/MenusAndToolbars/StatusBar) Shows how to create a status bar with QStatusBar.